 If you’ve never heard of an Alapaha Blue Blood Bulldog, don’t fret, lots of people haven’t.
-Mainly because when folks think about a bulldog, they’re usually thinking about one of the more popular bulldog breeds such as the American Bulldog, the English Bulldog or the now very popular French Bulldog.
+Mainly because when folks think about a “bulldog”, they’re usually thinking about one of the more popular bulldog breeds such as the English Bulldog or the now very popular French Bulldog.

 But don’t let that…